 If you’re not sure if an email is real or phishing, call or manually navigate to the website of the group in question.
 If there’s an actual problem with your account, you’ll find it when you log in the normal way.

 Upsie: Protection for More Physical Threats to Your Phone

 Although an Upsie warranty can’t protect you from phone hackers, it can protect your devices from physical, real-world problems like defects and accidental damage.

 protect you from drops, spills, component failures, and product defects.
-Additionally, you can purchase a warranty for any US-released smartphone bought within the last 120 days.
+Additionally, you can purchase a warranty for any US-released smartphone regardless of when you bought the phone.
 And when you don’t have to worry about your phone’s physical safety as much, you can focus on protecting it from digital threats like hacking and phishing.

 Ready to get protected?
 Get an Upsie warranty now.

 Learn More About Smartphones: